 Given his decades-long track record in the market, many investors want to learn how to pick stocks like Buffett.
-But for individual investors, including his own wife, Buffett continually comes back to a very basic investment strategy—and it's one that has nothing to do with picking individual stocks.
+But for individual investors, including his own wife, Buffett offers a different investment strategy—and it's one that has nothing to do with picking individual stocks.

 Advice for His Wife

 In his 2013 annual letter to shareholders, Buffett addressed his own mortality and offered clear instructions to the trustee charged with managing his vast estate for his wife.

-And it's advice he's repeated again and again.
-At the 2016 annual meeting of Berkshire Hathaway shareholders, often called the “Woodstock of Capitalism,” Buffett responded to a question on how an average investor should manage their funds: “Just buy an S&P index fund and sit for the next 50 years.”
+And it's advice he's repeated.
+At the 2016 annual meeting of Berkshire Hathaway shareholders, often called the “Woodstock of Capitalism,” Buffett responded to a question about how an average investor should manage their funds by saying “Just buy an S&P index fund and sit for the next 50 years.”

 Buffett’s disdain for expensive investment managers is clear.
 And he doesn’t suggest his trust hold a single stock—not even in his own company, Berkshire Hathaway.
 Instead, he suggests funneling stock investments into an S&P 500 index fund, a type of mutual fund that follows the performance of 500 of the largest public companies in America.

 You might be wondering why Buffett's own company doesn’t follow his advice.
 After all, Berkshire Hathaway was built on investing in individual companies, and its portfolio contains billions of dollars of stock investments in companies including Wells Fargo, American Express, and Coca-Cola.

-It's a portfolio built on a philosophy called value investing, which was pioneered by Buffett’s mentor and professor Benjamin Graham.
+It's a portfolio built on a philosophy called value investing, which was pioneered by Benjamin Graham, Buffett’s mentor and professor at Columbia Business School.
 Value investing ignores swings in the markets and focuses on a company's intrinsic value.
-Buffett and his team focus on finding companies that have a competitive advantage, great management, and a higher value than the current stock price.
+Buffett and his team look for companies that have a competitive advantage, great management, and a higher true value than the current stock price.